 Here is a look at the most common bridal beauty treatments and when to get them.

-Cosmetic surgery If you are hoping for a major transformation, one year out from your wedding day is the best time to consider a surgical procedure like breast augmentation.
+If you are hoping for a major transformation, one year out from your wedding day is the best time to consider a surgical procedure like a breast augmentation.
 This is an invasive procedure that involves sedation or anesthesia, downtime, and recovery.